StefanoCecere/awesome-opensource-unity/README.md

 - [PixelSpriteGenerator-Unity](https://github.com/Shogan/PixelSpriteGenerator-Unity) - A port of the PixelSpriteGenerator to C# for use with the Unity3D game engine
 - [WeightedRandomSelector](https://github.com/viliwonka/WeightedRandomSelector) - Very fast C# class for weighted random picking.
 - [SmartAssembler](https://github.com/Electronic-Brain/SmartAssembler) - Smartly Assembly your Project
-- [ScriptableObject-Architecture](https://github.com/DanielEverland/ScriptableObject-Architecture) - Makes using Scriptable Objects as a fundamental part of your architecture in Unity super easy
 - [GetComponentAttribute](https://github.com/m3rt32/GetComponentAttribute) - A simple DI plugin for getting MonoBehaviour components just with an attribute over fields.
 - [unity-utils](https://github.com/nubick/unity-utils) - Different help scripts for Unity engine.